trans-travel/trans-travel/us/ne.md

 and facility access of facilities under state regulation (such as airports, rest areas, many parks) and can place trans people at significant risk.

-Starting in October 1, 2023, Nebraska will ban trans youth medical care.
-It will have an unknown impact on child custody, although it should be noted that the law applies to medical providers and not parents.
+SNebraska will bans trans youth medical care with very narrow and limited exceptions for continuing care.
+It has an unknown impact on child custody, although it should be noted that the law applies to medical providers and not parents.

 ## Non-discrimination Law